 Since October 1994, all gas appliances in rented properties have, by law, been subject to an annual safety check.
 Relevant appliances include gas central heating boilers, water heaters, gas cookers and gas fires.
 Since April 1996, this requirement has been extended to include flues serving any relevant gas appliance.
-The check must be carried out by a suitably qualified technician and, landlords and agents are required to furnish their tenants with a record that the test has been carried out
+Since April 2018, the annual gas safety check can now be carried out within two months before the due date and retain the existing 12 month expiry date.
+A check may also be carried out up to two months after the 12 month expiry date but only once in relation to each appliance or flue and only in order to align the expiry date with another appliance check so that both appliances have the same expiry date.
+The safety check must be carried out by a suitably qualified technician and, landlords and agents are required to furnish their tenants with a record that the test has been carried out.